01. What Are TTFields?

 Who Is Eligible for TTFields Mesothelioma Treatment?

 Patients with inoperable pleural mesothelioma may be good candidates for TTFields therapy.
-Eligibility can depend on several factors including the patient’s goals and stage of mesothelioma.
+Eligibility can depend on factors like the patient’s goals and stage of mesothelioma.

 Patients with certain characteristics may not be eligible for TTFields treatment, including: